 KELER — Introduction

-Központi Elszámolóház és Értéktár (Budapest) Zrt. (hereinafter referred to as: KELER) was established in 1993 by the National Bank of Hungary (50 %), the Budapest Stock Exchange (25 %) and the Budapest Commodities Exchange (25 %).
+Central Clearing House and Depository (Budapest) Ltd. (hereinafter referred to as: KELER) was established in 1993 by the Magyar Nemzeti Bank (50 %), the Budapest Stock Exchange (25 %) and the Budapest Commodities Exchange (25 %).

-KELER provides quasi wholesale services and infrastructure to the players and intermediators of the Hungarian capital market.
-Among others the direct partners of KELER include investment firms, credit institutions, commodity brokers, investment fund managers, players in the organized markets (energy market and from June 1, 2010 the gas market) and securities issuers.
-The clearing house allows the securities transactions of market players, that is to say the exchange of funds and securities of market players to be settled free of risks, quickly and efficiently.
+KELER provides quasi wholesale services and infrastructure to the players and intermediaries of the Hungarian capital market.
+Among others the direct partners of KELER include investment firms, credit institutions, commodity brokers, investment fund managers, players in the organized markets (energy market and from 1 June 1 2010 the gas market) and securities issuers.
+The clearing house allows the securities transactions of market players, that is to say the exchange of funds and securities to be settled free of risks, quickly and efficiently.

-Since January 1, 2004 KELER operates as a special credit institution, its legal status and tasks are governed primarily by the Act CXX of 2001 on the capital market (Tpt.), the Act CCXXXVII of 2013 on credit institutions and financial enterprises (Hpt.) and the Act CXXXVIII of 2007 (Bszt.) on investment firms and commodity brokers and on the regulations governing their activities.
+Since January 1, 2004 KELER operates as a special credit institution, its legal status and tasks are governed primarily by Act CXX of 2001 on the Capital Market (Tpt.), Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises (Hpt.) and he Act CXXXVIII of 2007 (Bszt.) on Investment Firms and Commodity Brokers and on the Regulations Governing Their Activities.